dushyantRathore/Leave-Application-Portal/README.md

 # Leave-Application-Portal
-A basic Leave Application Portal made using PHP.
+A basic Leave Application Portal made in PHP.